therealklanni/hubot-factoids/README.md

 `hubot factoids`

-### Playback a stored factoid value
+### Recall a factoid value

-Retrieve the value of the given factoid.
+Recall the value of the given factoid.

 > **Note:** Hubot should not be directly addressed.

 `!<factoid>`

+Can be combined with a @mention to direct the message at another user:

+`!factoid @user`

+Hubot will respond accordingly:

+`Hubot> @user: factoid value`

+### Drop a factoid

+**Permanently removes a factoid—this action cannot be undone.**
+If [hubot-auth](https://github.com/hubot-scripts/hubot-auth) script is loaded, "admin" or "factoids-admin" role is required to perform this action.
+It's recommended you use the `forget` command instead of `drop`.

+`hubot drop <factoid>`